msalemor/azure-dr-strategies/README.md

 ### 5.1 - Dependent services that take a long time to install

-- If your architecture depends on services that may take a long time to install, determine if you need to keep this in a passive state
+- If your architecture depends on services that may take a long time to install, determine if you need to keep these services in a passive state

 ## 6.0 - DevOps/GitOps